Find A Suboxone Doctor Near You

 How does Probuphine work?

 In 2016, the FDA approved a buprenorphine implant called Probuphine.
-Probuphine works for up to six months and eliminates the need for daily dosing.
+Probuphine works for up to 6 months and eliminates the need for daily dosing.
 It is proving more effective because patients can’t skip doses, making it impossible to abuse and allowing better long-term recovery outcomes.

 What are the options for local Suboxone clinics?